influxdata/docs-v2/content/v2.0/monitor-alert/templates/_index.md

 ---
 title: Monitor with templates
-seotitle: Use templates to easily start monitoring data in many supporting environments, including AWS Cloudwatch, Redis, Apache, Nginx, and more.
 description: >
-  Use templates to easily start monitoring data in many supporting environments, including AWS Cloudwatch, Redis, Apache, Nginx, and more.
+  Use templates to start monitoring data in many supporting environments, including AWS Cloudwatch, Redis, Apache, Nginx, and more.
 menu:
   v2_0:
     parent: Monitor & alert